Suraj151/pdi-framework/README.md

 # Features

-Esp8266 has many built in features that will be useful in network applications.
-Those features are added with Ewings Framework structure.
+Devices might have many built in features that will be useful in network applications.
+Those features are added with PDI Framework structure.

 * **NAT :**
 Network address translation (NAT) is a method of remapping one IP address space into another by modifying network address information in the IP header of packets while they are in transit across a traffic routing device.
 With this feature we can extend station network ( network that has active internet ) range.